-- A. Conduct outreach and engagement to eligible youth through social media, printed flyers, monthly newsletters, communication to social workers and probation officers and through collaboration with other community-based youth-service providers. - B. All outreach, workshop and event flyers will be developed by Contractor and shall be sent to the Children and Family Services (CFS) ILP Team for review prior to release and distribution. - C. Non-engaged youth will be contacted on a monthly basis and engagement efforts will be documented via the Efforts to Outcome (ETO) database.
-These efforts will include outreach to the youth's social worker and caretaker. - D. Provider will conduct and ILP orientation at the beginning of each school year in September. - E. Planning for and hosting trainings, conferences, and retreats for youth, CFS staff, community/agency providers, and caregivers/supervisors to provide information, education and/or training related to the ILP service categories and/or the youth participant's needs. - F. Contractor will host ILP events each year with at least 2 events at a maximum of \$2,500 each for 50 participants each, \$5,000 each for 75 participants each or one large event at a maximum of \$10,000 per year for 100 participants.
+A. Conduct outreach and engagement to eligible youth through social media, printed flyers, monthly newsletters, communication to social workers and probation officers, and through collaboration with other community-based youth-service providers.

+- B. All outreach, workshop, and event flyers will be developed by Contractor and shall be sent to the Children and Family Services (CFS) ILP Coordinator for review prior to release and distribution. - C. Non-engaged youth will be contacted on a monthly basis and engagement efforts will be documented.
+These efforts will include outreach to the youth's social worker and caretaker. - D. Provider will conduct an ILP orientation at the beginning of each school year in September. - E. Planning for and hosting trainings, conferences, and retreats for youth, CFS staff, community/agency providers, and caregivers/supervisors to provide information, education, and/or training related to the ILP service categories and/or the youth participant's needs. - F. Provider will host two ILP events per year at a maximum of \$2,500 each for 50 participants each or one large event at a maximum of \$5,000 per year for 100 participants.
 This budget is for direct event operational expenses such as venue, supplies, keynote, entertainment, etc. and does not include staff time.
-Events must be planned in coordination with County (CFS) ILP team.
-See Exhibit B1 for proposed budget and type of event(s) budget(s).
-The budgets include proposed personnel and operational expenses. - G. Contractor will coordinate and/or participate in CFS and community advisory boards and committees that address ILP issues, to include but not limited to: Foster Youth Advisory Board (FYAB), California Youth Connection (CYC), and Transition Age Youth (TAY) Summit Youth Ambassadors. - H. Contractor will actively provide structured youth leadership and peer to peer learning opportunities in alignment with ILP service categories.
+Events must be planned in coordination with the San Mateo County Children and Family Services ILP team.
+An event(s) budget(s) including personnel and operational expenses must be included as part of this proposal. - G. Contractor will coordinate and/or participate in CFS and community advisory boards and committees that address ILP issues, to include but not limited to: Foster Youth Advisory Board (FYAB), California Youth Connection (CYC), and Transition Age Youth (TAY) Summit Youth Ambassadors. - H. Contractor will actively provide structured youth leadership and peer to peer learning opportunities in alignment with ILP service categories.